mrYakamoto/the-fibonacci-sequence/README.md

 ###Release 1 : Recursive Version

 Write a **recursive** method to calculate Fibonacci numbers called `fibonacci_recursive`.
-This means you should not use *any* loops, but instead call itself recursively.
+This means you should not use *any* loops.
+Instead, the method should all _itself_ recursively.
+You'll need to **write tests** to prove that your recursive version works too.

 ##Optimize Your Learning